A tablet for my baby? No thanks

 Nourishing creativity

-Two years ago Sean Parker -in an interview at Axios reported in a post on the AEL blog (click here to read the post)- revealed that the founders of Facebook were fully aware that they were exploiting human vulnerabilities and, with regard to the impact of Facebook (and I suppose other social media) on children, he said:
+Two years ago Sean Parker -in an interview at Axios (read here if interested)-, Sean Parker revealed that the founders of Facebook were fully aware that they were exploiting human vulnerabilities and, with regard to the impact of Facebook on children, he said:

-God only knows what (Facebook) is doing to our children’s brains”
+God only knows what it is doing to our children’s brains”

 Does anybody knows what the confusion of the offline and online worlds will be doing to our children?

-Does if make sense to give a tablet to a child at the age of 3 or 4?
+Does it make sense to give a tablet to a child at the age of 3 or 4?

-Is it beneficial for the child development to give a smartphone at the age of 9 or 10 when the imagination might reach its peak?
+Is it beneficial for the child development to give a smartphone at the age of 9 or 10 when their imagination might reach its peak?

 Protecting and developing the human heritage

-Children are luckily curious about everything and want to know everything.
-However children in their early years do not really need to be exposed to the online world, but to the loving presence and pastoral care of adults who are committed to prepare a safe environment and a healthy protection around their child that may allow imagination and creativity to evolve in all realms of life while they grow up.
+Children are curious about everything and want to know everything.
+In their childhood, however, they do not need to be exposed to the online world.
+They need the loving presence and pastoral care of adults who are committed to prepare an environment for them, where imagination and creativity could develop with them while they grow up.

 Protecting the childhood is (or should be) a social commitment for lawmakers, schools and families.

-The child listening to the bedtime story would interrupt the mother and ask:
+The child listening to the bedtime story would interrupt Alexa and ask:

-“Let’s continue the story, darling… -mum would say- I can’t tell you know…. you will learn those kind of things when you grow older”.
+“Let’s continue the story, darling… –Alexa would say– I can’t tell you right now…. you will learn those kind of things when you grow older”.

-For example, if they imagined to be a fireman or a doctor or pirates sailing on a their adventurous ship (probably in real life it was just a sofa…), those characters came magically to life in their world!
+They imagined to be a fireman or a doctor or a pirate sailing on their adventurous ship (probably in real life it was just a sofa…), and those characters came magically to life!

-When children were reading a book (the child listening seems quite puzzled at the word “book”, but ok, let’s finish the story)… When children were reading a book, they magically saw the adventures and people just there in front of their dreaming eyes …
+When children were reading a book (the child listening seemed quite puzzled at the word “book”, but ok, let’s finish the story), when children were reading a book, they magically saw their characters and adventures just there in front of their eyes…“

 The listening child couldn’t wait any longer and interrupted again:

-Mum, how much did those children have to pay for such a magical online streaming? yeah, that stuff that you called… imagination?
+Mum, how much did those children have to pay for that sort of streaming? yeah, for that stuff you called imagination?

-This time mummy looked hesitant… and the child simply forgot his question and asked another one:
+This time Alexa looked hesitant… the child simply forgot his question and asked another one:

-“They became capable to judge things on their own and make their own decisions… they could choose to study what they wanted and discard what they didn’t… When there was a problem, they could find a creative solution…
+“They became capable to judge things on their own and make their own decisions… they could choose what to study and discard what they didn’t want to… When there was a problem, they could find a creative solution…”

-“Mum, mum… -the child interrupted again- did they ask for advice to Alexa when they had to solve a problem or make a decision?
-Or to Cortana?
-Siri?
-Google?…”
+“Mum, mum… –the child interrupted again– did they ask for advice to you when they had to solve a problem or make a decision?
+Or Cortana? or Siri?…”

 “Not really, my darling, you know, in those old times people made a decision on their own and the world was a bit chaotic, you know… Be sure, darling, when you grow older and need to make a choice, you won’t be alone: your virtual assistant will tell you what is the best option for you, so be confident and no worries… Now sleep well, my darling”